Gauge bosons masses in the context of the Supersymmetric $SU(3)_{C}\otimes SU(3)_{L}\otimes U(1)_{N}$ Model: Introduction

+$\Phi_{S}$ is the Higgs doublet of SM while $T$ was considered at \cite{Gelmini:1980re}.
+One of main goal at Large Hadron Collider (LHC) is to find new physics beyond the SM.
+Then it is useful to predict the masses of new particles arising in some interesting models.
+We want to present a detailed analyses of the gauge bosons masses in similar way as we have done in the scalar sector \cite{Rodriguez:2021dnb,Rodriguez:2005jt}.
+We have also presented a previous mass spectrum of this model, without the Sextet \cite{mcr,Rodriguez:2010tn}, in this article we have also studied the processes

+These exotic quarks have charge $(5/3)e$ and $-(4/3)e$, respectivelly.
+These processes was suggested by Alexandre Belyaev and its signature is $llX$ and it can be detected at LHC if they really exist in nature.

-We will present in next Section the Minimal Supersymmetric 3-3-1 Model, (MSUSY331), and show we can solve the shift on the $W$ mass in this Model, first we present our analytical results at \ref{analyticalresult}, and then we discuss our numerical results.
+We will present in next Section, Sec.(\ref{sec:analitico}), the Minimal Supersymmetric 331 Model, (MSUSY331), and our numerical results are present at Sec.(\ref{wcdf}).
 Our conclusions are presented at the last Section of this article.
+We present in appendices the analytical analysis of the mixtures of the gauge bosons of this model and some numerical analyses about the mixing in tne neutral boson sector..

-\section{Minimal Supersymmetric 3-3-1 Model (MSUSY331)}
+\section{Minimal Supersymmetric 331 Model (MSUSY331)}

-In the scalar sector of 3-3-1 minimal model, presented some year ago at \cite{pp,pf}, we have to introduce an anti-Sextet Higgs boson $S$:

-in order to give mass for all the charged leptons, throught the following Yukaya coupling:

-When we decompose this new Higgs boson, $S$, in $SU(2) \otimes U(1)$ representation, we get a scalar Higgs boson in the doulet representation plus a triplet Higgs boson \cite{DeConto:2015eia,Rodriguez:2021dnb}.

-For build the Supersymetric version of this model, in order to cancel chiral anomalies generated by the superpartners of the scalars $S$, defined at Eq.(\ref{sextet}), we have to add the following new higgsinos in the sextet representation of $SU(3)_{L}$:

-together with higgsinos its necessary to add its scalar superpartners $S$\footnote{More details about this model see \cite{331susy1,mcr}}.

-The scalar sector of this model was studied at \cite{Rodriguez:2021dnb,Rodriguez:2005jt} and the full analyses of scalar sector was presented in \cite{331susy1}.
-Recently, the LHC has reported a light Higgs boson by\cite{Aad:2015zhl}